November 2016 — Black Friday

 The first boy to make my heart trip over itself.
 The first boy who made me wonder what might come next.

-Later that night, Constanza was camped out on my bedroom floor like it was her personal throne — surrounded by shopping bags, half-eaten snacks, and the scent of Bath & Body Works drifting through the air.
-She scrolled her phone with one hand and popped chocolate-covered pretzels with the other, completely unbothered.
+Later that night, Constanza was camped out on my bedroom floor like it was her personal throne.
+She was surrounded by shopping bags and half-eaten snacks, while the scent of Bath & Body Works drifted through the air.
+She scrolled her phone with one hand and popped chocolate-covered pretzels with the other, unbothered.

 I lay on my bed, staring at the ceiling.